-Stylistically, Heather draws from the underbelly of human emotion, conjuring raw and oblique shades into her music that allows her to step into a deeply personal form of catharsis.
-It is through her music that she is able to draw out whatever love, pain or joy might be trapped within, materializing it into the real world in order to emancipate herself and those who hear her music.
+Heather conjures raw emotion from her soul that allows others to step into a deeply personal form of catharsis.
 Above all, she hopes that her music can further inspire others to express themselves, “a vehicle of catharsis,'' as she calls it.

 As the song goes, Heather Anne Lomax was “born in the wagon of a travellin’ show”.
 She has always known she was adopted, and after years of searching, she found her birth family.
 Heather discovered that she had been born into a lineage of both artistic and musical family members.
 She is related to Stan of WOR NY, cousin to the well-known ethnomusicologist Alan Lomax; her mother was an artist and a musician, and her grandmother was on Broadway.
 And so, like the prodigal daughter, she returned to her original birth name, Heather Anne Lomax.

 Heather’s journey began in Kansas City, where she cut her teeth playing guitar under the wing of a family friend in the Ozarks of Missouri.
 Alongside her partner-in-crime and good friend Cynthia, she would workshop her guitar playing and songwriting skills, all while learning the art of old gospel and country music that had been handed down the generations.
 She cites Linda Ronstadt, Emmylou Harris, Elvis, Hozier and Maria McKee as pivotal figures who have helped shape her sound.